 The best way to encourage a bear to move on is to remove the food source that is attracting it.
 Do this by cleaning up or removing trash, pet food, livestock feed, grills and bird feeders.
 Do not store household trash in vehicles or on porches or decks.
 Take your garbage to the dump frequently, and if you have a trash collection service, put your trash out the morning of the pickup, not the night before.

 If you do see a bear in your area, enjoy watching it from a distance.
-Report any problems by calling the Department at (804) 367-1000 so that the information can be passed on to a State Game Warden assigned to your area.
+Report any problems by calling the Department at (804) 367-1000 so that the information can be passed on to a Conservation Police Officer assigned to your area.

-If a wild animal has been injured or truly orphaned, locate a licensed wildlife rehabilitator by calling the Virginia Department of Game and Inland Fisheries’ toll-free wildlife conflict helpline at 1-855-571-9003, 8:00AM-4:30PM, Monday through Friday or visit the licensed wildlife rehabilitator section of this website.
+If a wild animal has been injured or truly orphaned, locate a licensed wildlife rehabilitator by calling the Virginia Department of Wildlife Resources’ toll-free wildlife conflict helpline at 1-855-571-9003, 8:00AM-4:30PM, Monday through Friday or visit the licensed wildlife rehabilitator section of this website.